-But we will not end the tragedies on the Mediterranean, the Andaman Sea and elsewhere without creating more opportunities for regular migration.
+But let us be clear, we will not end the tragedies on the Mediterranean, the Andaman Sea and elsewhere without creating more opportunities for regular migration.
 This will benefit migrants and countries alike.

-I myself am a migrant, as are many of you.
-But no one expected me to risk my life on a leaky boat or cross a desert in the back of a truck to find employment outside my country of birth.
+I myself am a migrant, as are many of you in this room.
+But no one expected me to risk my life on a leaky boat or to cross a desert in the back of a truck to find employment outside my country of birth.